oasis6212/Meshbot_weather/README.md

 - Utilizes the National Weather Service, the official source for NOAA-issued EAS alerts.
 - Automatically sends severe weather alerts to all devices on the mesh network.
-- Weather forcast: A selection of Multi-day and hourly forcast available on demand.
+- Weather forecast: A selection of Multi-day and hourly forecasts available on demand.
-- Easily accesible menu that can be called by sending "?" to the bot.
+- Easily accessible menu that can be called by sending "?" to the bot.
 - Help message reply when the bot receives an unrecognized instruction.
 - Alert system test command to varify the weather alert api is responding and is configured correctly.
 - Detailed multi-message outputs for deployments on private and low-traffic meshes.
 - Includes a variety of single message options for use on meshes that are high traffic / high utilization.
 - Ability to enforce single message use by disabling multi-message outputs via the settings.yaml file.
 - Configurable node daily reboot function.
 Useful if your current firmware is a little less than stable.
-- Forcast are generated for any location.
+- Forecasts are generated for any location.
 Not limited to towns or cities.
+- Optional firewall, when enabled, the bot will only respond to messages from nodes that have been included in its whitelist.

 ## Bot interaction

-You bot will be accessible through the meshtastic mesh network through the node name.
+Your bot will be accessible through the meshtastic mesh network through the node name.
 DM the bot/node and issue any of the following commands:

 - ? : receive a message with a menu of all weather commands.
-- hourly : 24 hour hourly forcast with temp, rain chance, and sky conditions in emoji form.
-(Multi message return)
+- hourly : 24 hour hourly forecast with temp, rain chance, and sky conditions in emoji form (Multi message return)
-- 5day : 5 day detailed forcast (Multi message return)
+- 5day : 5 day detailed forecast (Multi message return)
-- 7day : 7 day forcast in emoji form (Multi message return)
+- 7day : 7 day forecast in emoji form (Multi message return)
-- 4day : 4 day simple forcast in emoji form (Single message return)
+- 4day : 4 day simple forecast in emoji form (Single message return)
-- 2day : Today and tomorrows detailed forcast (Single message return)
+- 2day : Today and tomorrow's detailed forecast (Single message return)
-- rain : Rain chance every hour for next 24 hours (Single message return)
+- rain : Rain chance every hour for the next 24 hours (Single message return)
 - temp : Predicted temperature every hour for the next 24 hours (Single message return)

 Commands below are not listed in the help menu:
 - alert-status : Runs a check on the alert system.
-Returns ok if good or error code if an issue is found.
+Returns ok if good or error code if an issue is found
-- test : bot will return an acknowledgement of message received.
+- test : bot will return an acknowledgement of message received
-- tst-detail : as #test above only more detail e.g snr,rssi, hop count (thanks to [rohanki](https://github.com/rohanki))
-- advertise : When received the bot will send out a message on the public channel introducing itself along with its menu command.
+- advertise : When received, the bot will send out a message on the public channel introducing itself along with its menu command.

 ## Requirements, Set these up first before installing the program